andrewkoji/Phase_4_Project_NLP-Twitter-Sentiment/ReadMe.md

 - When finding a model for predicting the sentiment of a tweet, the multinomial bayes using gridsearch cross validation showed the best recall for learning how to maximize false negatives.

-- The random forest model performed at a 66% accuracy
+- The gridsearch model performed at a 66% accuracy

 - For class 0 (positive), a recall of 0.63 indicates that the classifier correctly identified 63% of the actual positive instances.
 In other words, 63% of the tweets that were positive were correctly classified as positive.